Apollounknowndev/worldgen-docs/docs/docs/dimensions/multi_noise/latest.md

 * `humidity`: 0.155
 * `weirdness`: -0.018
 * `depth`: -0.013

+We know what the output is already going to be: It's going to be the River biome.
+But what if you didn't have the image?
+You can use the biome grids to figure out what biome will generate at a certain block given its noise parameters, which is what we will be doing.

 ![A grid of more grids, with `weirdness` as the x axis and `depth` as the y axis](/worldgen-docs/docs/docs/dimensions/multi_noise/images/6d/1.png)